joshjon/tsbenchmark/README.md

   is already allocated to it, otherwise the query is added to a task queue for new/available workers to pick up.
 This results in an even distribution and makes it impossible to experience 'hot' workers.

-**Basic benchmarks**
+**Concurrency performance**

-Benchmarks were run for 5000 mock queries hard coded to each take 200ms, where each query has a unique host name.
+In order to test worker concurrency performance, several runs were undertaken using 5000 mock queries hard coded to each take 200ms, where each query has a unique host name.
 Unique host names were used to ensure maximum allowed workers could be utilised.
 It is clearly evident that adding more workers improves overall runtime performance.
 However, it is also apparent that once a certain threshold is reached, more workers don't necessarily result in better performance.
-This is noticeable in benchmarks where workers started are greater than 500.
+This is noticeable in runs where workers started were greater than 500.

 | Workers started | Runtime | Query processing time |
 |-----------------|---------|-----------------------|